-Serving as Democratic whip when Senate Majority Leader Lyndon Johnson resigned in 1961 to become vice president, Mike Mansfield (1903-2001) was a logical choice to succeed Johnson.
+Serving as Democratic whip when Senate Majority Leader Lyndon Johnson resigned in 1961 to become vice president, Mike Mansfield was a logical choice to succeed Johnson.
 He was reluctant to become floor leader, however, being a Catholic at a time when the nation had just elected its first Catholic president.
-President John Kennedy and Vice President Johnson convinced him to take the job, and Mansfield served an unprecedented 16 years as majority leader.
-His style of leadership, which shared power widely among senators, facilitated enactment of a profusion of Great Society legislation.
-He was particularly instrumental in breaking the filibuster to pass the Civil Rights Act of 1964.
-Mansfield returned to the Capitol in 1998 to inaugurate the Leader's Lecture Series.
+President John Kennedy and Vice President Johnson convinced him to take the job, and Mansfield served a record-setting 16 years as majority leader.
+His style of leadership, which shared power widely among senators, facilitated enactment of a profusion of legislation in the 1960s and '70s.
+He was particularly instrumental in guiding the strategy that broke a filibuster and allowed for passage of the Civil Rights Act of 1964.
+In 1998, 21 years after leaving office, Mansfield returned to the Capitol to inaugurate the Leader's Lecture Series.